APA Format Paper: Step-by-Step Guide (With Free Template)

 What font and size does APA format use?

 APA 7 allows four font options: Times New Roman 12pt, Arial 11pt, Calibri 11pt, or Georgia 11pt.
 Use one font consistently throughout the entire document.
-Many universities restrict this to Times New Roman 12pt only, so check your course syllabus or assignment guidelines.
-If no font is specified, Times New Roman 12pt is the safest choice.
+Many universities restrict this to Times New Roman 12pt only, so check your course syllabus.

 What is the difference between APA 6 and APA 7?

-The biggest changes: student papers no longer need a running head, the title page format was simplified and split into student and professional versions, up to 20 authors can be listed in a reference (previously limited to 7), DOIs are formatted as URLs, “Retrieved from” was dropped from most web references, the singular “they” is now endorsed, and font options expanded beyond Times New Roman.
-If you are using a template or guide that mentions “Running head:” on the title page, it is 6th edition and outdated.
+Student papers no longer need a running head, the title page format was simplified and split into student and professional versions, up to 20 authors can be listed in a reference (previously limited to 7), DOIs are formatted as URLs, “Retrieved from” was dropped from most web references, the singular “they” is now endorsed, and font options expanded beyond Times New Roman.

 How do I set up a hanging indent for APA references in Word?

 Select all your reference entries.
-Go to Home > Paragraph (click the small arrow in the bottom-right corner of the Paragraph group).
+Go to Home > Paragraph (click the small arrow in the bottom-right corner).
 Under “Special,” select “Hanging.”
 Set the indent to 0.5 inches.
 Click OK.
-If the indent breaks after you paste new references, re-select and reapply.
-Our template has this pre-configured so you do not need to set it manually.
+Our template has this pre-configured.

 Does a student paper need an abstract?

 Usually not.
 APA 7 says abstracts are optional for student papers.
 Include one only if your instructor explicitly requires it.
-When an abstract is required, it goes on its own page (page 2), with the word “Abstract” centered and bold at the top, followed by a single paragraph of 150 to 250 words with no indent.
+When required, it goes on its own page (page 2), with “Abstract” centered and bold at the top, followed by 150 to 250 words with no indent.